Authority: Executive Vice Chancellor and Provost

 6. Standards for Appointment/Promotion to Associate Professor

-6.1 All Associate Professor faculty shall meet the minimum qualifications and terms of appointments for Assistant Professors (i.e., a terminal degree, minimum two-year appointment, and have a SFR).
+6.1 All Associate Professor faculty shall meet the minimum qualifications and terms of appointments for Assistant Professors (i.e., a terminal degree, and a minimum two-year appointment).
 Additionally, only Assistant Professors with appointments greater than or equal to 0.75 FTE will be considered for promotion to Associate Professor ranks.

 6.2 At a minimum, standards for promotion will require significant accomplishments beyond those required for the previous rank and appropriate to appointment at the more advanced rank.
 That is, faculty seeking promotion from Assistant Professor to Associate Professor must show evidence qualifying for promotion accrued since their appointment to Assistant Professor.